 Outdoor play is a planned part of each day, weather permitting.
 We play outdoors as much as possible as the fresh air and exercise is so important for all of us!
 We do not go outside if the heat index is over 95-degrees or below 15 degrees.
 Children are supervised at all times.
 For staffing reasons, all children must go outside if they are in attendance for the day.
+If your child is not well enough to participate in outdoor play, they are not well enough to be at school.
 Please bring appropriate outdoor clothing for your children and put their names on them.
 Talk to the director if you need assistance with clothing items.